MundoAndino Home : Andes Ecuador Guide at mundoandino

 IGACD-Institute of Graphics Arts and Digital Science

 The Malecon 2000 is a restoration project of the historic Simon Bolivar Pier.
-It will be a symbolic center of the city, a mix of green areas and shopping.
+It will be a symbolic centre of the city, a mix of green areas and shopping.
+The tall ship Guayas has its home base here.

 The Palacio Municipal is located in front of the Malecon and holds the political offices of city and provincial officials.
 Built in a neoclassical style, it is considered one of the most important architectural works in the country.

-Las Penas Neighborhood in the northeast corner of the city's center, is the artistic center of the city.
+Las Penas is a neighbourhood in the northeast corner of the city centre; is the artistic centre of the city.
 Many of the area's 400-year-old houses have been converted into art galleries and several notable artists have studios in the area.

 The Mercado Artesanal is the largest artisan market in the city.
-The market is housed in a 240-shop building that takes up the entire block of Baquerizo Avenue, between the streets Loja and Juan Montalvo.
-Its many vendors sell indigenous crafts, jewelry, and paintings.
+The market is housed in a 240-shop building that takes up the entire block of Baquerizo Avenue, between Loja and Juan Montalvo streets.
+Its many vendors sell indigenous crafts, jewellery, and paintings.

-Parque Centenario is located on the street 9 de Octubre, between Lorenzo de Garaycoa and Quito.
-This is the largest park downtown, occupying four city blocks.
+Parque Centenario is located on 9 de Octubre street, between Lorenzo de Garaycoa and Quito.
+This is the largest park in the town centre, occupying four city blocks.
 It offers shady refuge from the equatorial sun, with large trees arching over the walkways and lawns.
 A large Statue of Liberty dominates the central area of the park.

-Parque Seminario (also known as Parque de Las Iguanas or Iguana Park) located on 10 de Agosto Avenue and Chile, is home to many iguanas, some of which approach 5 feet in length.
+Parque Seminario (also known as Parque de Las Iguanas or Iguana Park) located on 10 de Agosto Avenue and Chile Avenue, is home to many iguanas, some of which approach 5 feet in length.
 Tourists and locals alike often feed the iguanas mango slices from park vendors.
-There is also a pond filled with colorful Japanese Tilapia.
-An equestrian statue of Simon Bolivar is located in the center of the park.
+There is also a pond filled with colourful Japanese Tilapia.
+An equestrian statue of Simon Bolivar is located in the centre of the park.

 Bahia is a popular marketplace for toys, clothing, electronic goods, DVDs, and CDs.